 - Choose which weeks you would like to register for - you can see online how many spots are still available.

-- There is no online registration for this course.
-Call the EE Office at 503-823-3601 and register for up to 3 weeks during the summer.
+- ALL REGISTRATIONS MUST BE DONE OVER THE PHONE THROUGH THE EE OFFICE.
+Call Chrissy Larson at 503-823-3601 and register for up to 3 weeks during the summer.
 There is a $20 fee for each week that helps cover the cost of a t-shirt, the Teacher Apprentice Workbook and staff time.
 NO TEEN WILL BE TURNED AWAY.
 If you can help us cover the cost, great.
 If not, we have scholarships available for families in need.

 - Teens - fill out the Teacher Apprentice Form and get it to our office by June 5.
 CLICK HERE to find it on our website.